ARCTraining/hpc0-docs/README.md

-# A template jupyter book documentation repository
+# HPC0 Documentation repository

-This is a template repository that can be used when generating documentation using [Jupyter-books](https://github.com/executablebooks/jupyter-book) and hosting the site via GitHub pages.
+Welcome to the HPC0 course documentation repository.
+You can find this site hosted via GitHub pages [here](https://arctraining.github.io/hpc0-docs/).

 ## Working with this project locally